dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/basic_sql/README.md

 ### JOIN

 A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
+Let's first look [here](https://www.w3schools.com/sql/sql_join.asp) to look at some ven diagrams of the various types of joins.

+We have a table with zip code boundaries.
+To demonstrate how joins work, let's join them!

+So, in order to select the `dba_name` from the inspections table (`mpettit_schema.mpettit_table`) and the `objectid` from the `gis.boundaries` table, we would do something like below.
+Let's discuss what's happening!

+`SELECT mpettit_schema.mpettit_table.dba_name, gis.boundaries.objectid FROM mpettit_schema.mpettit_table INNER JOIN gis.boundaries ON gis.boundaries.zip=mpettit_schema.mpettit_table.zip:;`

+So, something went wrong.
+Any idea what it was?

+Let's investigate...

+`SELECT column_name, data_type FROM information_schema.columns WHERE table_name = 'mpettit_table';`

+`SELECT column_name, data_type FROM information_schema.columns WHERE table_name = 'boundaries';`

+We see the problem is that

+`SELECT mpettit_schema.mpettit_table.dba_name, gis.boundaries.objectid FROM mpettit_schema.mpettit_table INNER JOIN gis.boundaries ON gis.boundaries.zip=mpettit_schema.mpettit_table.zip::varchar;`